#1 Student Loan Lawyer

 The CARES Act provided the following measures for student loans:

-President Biden’s American Rescue Plan passed earlier in 2021 extends these measures to September 30, 2021.
+President Biden’s American Rescue Plan passed earlier in 2021 extends these measures to January 31, 2022.
+Now many of these measures have been extended until Sept.
+1, 2022.

 Private student loans are not subject to these guidelines.
 However, lenders may provide some relief; you’ll have to call and discuss your options with them directly.